ctkelley/SIAMFANLEquations.jl/README.md

 ### What's after 0.3.1?

- - 0.3.2 is for low-storage Krylob solvers (GMRES(m), BiCGSTAB, ...)
+ - 0.3.2 is for low-storage Krylov solvers (GMRES(m), BiCGSTAB, ...)

  - 0.3.3 goes out when Chapter 3 is finished